The Recipe Box

 What to Expect When You Order

-Step 3 — We frame and ship.
+Step 3, we frame and ship.
 Your print arrives framed and ready to hang.
 No assembly.
 No trip to a frame shop.
-Ships within 5–7 business days.
+Orders ship within 3-5 business days, and delivery typically takes another 5-10 business days after that.

 Why This Gift Works When Others Don't: The Specificity Principle